areumb/moderation/README.md

 ## Concept

 The thesis found that *where* a hate-speech classifier struggles is dataset-dependent, not a fixed property of the task.
-In-distribution (Davidson: ~6% Hateful, ~77% Offensive) the dominant confusion is Hate → Offensive, while Clean separates easily.
-Out of distribution (HateCheck-XR, a diagnostic suite full of counterspeech, quotation, negation, and reclaimed/homonym slurs) the hard boundary shifts to Hate ↔ Clean, in both directions: hateful content misread as Clean, and benign mentions
+Set-internally, (Davidson: ~6% Hateful, ~77% Offensive) the dominant confusion is Hate → Offensive, while Clean separates easily.
+Set-externally, (HateCheck-XR, a diagnostic suite full of counterspeech, quotation, negation, and reclaimed/homonym slurs) the hard boundary shifts to Hate ↔ Clean, in both directions: hateful content misread as Clean, and benign mentions